 1) Equation 1 is only applicable to zero K. At elevated temperature, equation 1 may be wrong for calculating interfacial energy because entropy term cannot be ignored (Temp * entropy is not zero anymore!).
 Authors must address the entropy effect and how it changed the interfacial energy.
 Without the discussion regarding to entropy effect, all the results about the effect of temperature on energetic calculations are quite questionable.

 Thank you for your comment.
-Here the ‘interfacial energy’ used in equation 1, is the internal energy (potential energy plus kinetic energy) not the free energy.
-Though entropy effect is out of the scope of the current work, we have added some discussion on that.
+You are correct in that the ‘interfacial energy’ used in equation 1, is the internal energy (potential energy plus kinetic energy) not the free energy.
+Considering that the temperatures are relatively low (below 600 K), and Beeler et al. (please cite my paper looking at surface energies in UZr) have shown that in similar metallic systems, and at higher temperatures, the effect of entropy on grain boundary energies will be on the order of 10 mJ/m2-K, the effect of entropy can be reasonably neglected here.
+Considering entropic effects would not affect conclusions or qualitative relationships within this work.
+Discussion along these lines has been added into the computational details section.

 2) In Figure 4, why the GB anisotropy is considered as a function of GB type?
 This figure only shows the A_type GB.
 The author should elaborate further on it.

 Thank you for your valuable comment.
 In equation 3, it is noted that, ‘A_type’ is the nomenclature for the GB anisotropy, not the ‘type A STGB’.
 We will change this confusing nomenclature.
 GB anisotropy is considered as a function of GB type to illustrate that GB energy in alpha U depends not only on misorientation angle but also in tilt plane and shear plane of GBs..
 We have updated nomenclature for equation 3 and 4.